-- .1 Connections to wastewater manholes are permitted to be a maximum depth of 3.0 metres. - .2 A maximum of two (2) Wastewater Service Connections are permitted to connect to a wastewater manhole. - .3 Flexible rubber connectors can used for connecting pipe to wastewater manholes.
-Rubber connectors are either cast-in-place during manufacture of the pre-cast product or installed into a cored or preformed hole in the finished wastewater manhole. - .4 Pipe connections to wastewater manholes must not protrude more than 25 mm from interior wall.
+- .1 Connections to wastewater manholes are permitted to be a maximum depth of 3.0 metres. - .2 A maximum of two (2) Wastewater Service Connections are permitted to connect to a wastewater manhole.

+- .3 Flexible rubber connectors can be used for connecting pipe to wastewater manholes.
+Rubber connectors are either cast-in-place during manufacture of the pre-cast product or installed into a cored or preformed hole in the finished wastewater manhole.
+Wastewater pipe connections are to be grouted within the manhole around the entire outside of the pipe.
+Pipe connections set in benching are also to be grouted to provide a smooth transition from pipe to manhole. - .4 Pipe connections to wastewater manholes must not protrude more than 25 mm from interior wall.